 We were recently engaged by Professor Nicky Pouw and her team at University of Amsterdam to create a design solution for how to visualise ‘well-being economics’ at city level.
 Working with one of our talented designers – Tiziana Alocci, we came up with the above – a city level ‘dashboard’ of indicators, a well being ‘tree’ suggestive of the interconnected nature of the three dimensions of well-being, and the inseparability of human well-being with nature.
 After several prototypes, the most simple design we came up with won out.
 (Data yet to be plugged in to the dials).
-We hope this key visual will help gain traction and public understanding of alternative economics not only in Amsterdam but here in the UK where we plan similar city level visualisations.
+We hope these key visuals will help gain traction and public understanding of alternative economics not only in Amsterdam but here in the UK where we are planning similar city level visualisations.

 Visualising sustainable economics

 Green New Deal Reloaded is a new project led by Swarm Dynamics in 2021 and 2022, examining how a broader and more transformative Green New Deal in the UK could start to drive system change, beyond the current unsustainable and growth addicted model.
 With a focus on generating art driven, informative creative content to communicate to wider audiences, and drawing on experts for capacity building workshops for campaign partners with national reach.
 The project is made possible by support from the Poldam Puckham Foundation.